Unconstrained Facial Action Unit Detection via Latent Feature Domain

 As illustrated in Fig.~\ref{fig:ADLD_framework_full}(c), the rich feature $x^t$ of an input target image $g^t$ is disentangled, recombined and translated to be a self-reconstructed latent feature $G(z^t_l,z^t_t)$ during testing.
 Similarly, we expect this self-reconstructed latent feature to be similar to the rich feature during training by using a self-reconstruction loss:

-Besides, considering the effectiveness of cyclic structure~\cite{zhu2017unpaired,lee2018diverse} for unpaired training data, we employ a cross-cycle consistency loss $\mathcal{L}_{cc}$ to encourage the cross-cyclically reconstructed rich features to be similar to the rich features:
+Besides, considering the effectiveness of cyclic structure~\cite{zhu2017unpaired,lee2018diverse} for unpaired training data, we employ a cross-cycle consistency loss $\mathcal{L}_{cc}$ to encourage the cross-cyclically reconstructed rich feature to be similar to the rich feature: